grafi71/AtrTools/README.md

 ## IMGConv

-Convert indexed gif image to Atari Masm assembly format.
+Convert indexed gif image to Atari MADS assembly format.
 The rgb colors from the image palette are converted as well.

 ---
 **IMGConv will not change the image resolution.
 You must provide it a gif image with proper resolution and color depth.**